Trimad/trimad.github.io/content/post/2024-05-30-user-lockout-report/index.md

 date: 2024-05-30
 draft: false
 featured: false
-summary: "Generate an HTML diagnostics report for user lockouts in Active Directory Module for Windows PowerShell.
-Don't forget to run this script as administrator."
+summary: "This PowerShell script generates an HTML diagnostics report for user lockouts in the Active Directory.
+The script imports the Active Directory module and retrieves all user accounts that are not disabled.
+It fetches password-related properties and calculates the password age and expiration details for each user.
+The results are filtered, sorted, and converted into an HTML report with CSS styling for better readability.
+The final HTML report is saved to a file and opened in the default web browser."
 tags: [PowerShell]
 thumbnail: "thumbnail.png"
 title: "User Lockout Report"